bhartiy/learnsellacious/pages/01.basics/08.updating-sellacious/docs.md

 5. Click on it, and it will find the available updates of sellacious.
 6. When the updates are found.
 7. Select the file you want to update.
-8. And Click on the update button present at the top to update the files
+8. And Click on the update button, present at the top to update the files

 ![](joomla.png)